f20190201/mockMailPass/README.md

 MockMailPass is a comprehensive tool that allows you to generate mock credentials for websites that you require to log in once/want a disposable credential.

 Not just that, it also provides you with a disposable inbox, valid for the next hour, that helps you fetch OTPs and verification links.

+MockMailPass provides storage for your already generated credentials, which automatically pops up once you're on the webpage!

 ## Features at a glance